April foraging guide: best foods to find and recipe ideas

 Parts used: leaves

-In Britain, this plant is sometimes called ‘angel’s harps’ as, when the leaves are pulled apart, the fibres can be seen in a harp-like formation.
+In Britain, this plant is sometimes called ‘angel’s harps’ as, when the leaves are pulled apart, the fibres create a harp-like formation.
 This plant is common almost everywhere but the most acid grassland, appearing in meadows, grazed pasture, lawns, sea cliffs and sand dunes.

 With anti-inflammatory properties, it is a versatile wound-healer and used extensively in herbal first aid for boils, splinters, pus, and dirty and infected wounds.
 It is also a restorative herb for mucous membranes of the respiratory system, which helps with many types of allergies.
-Its leaves are broad, large and oval with wavy edges and seven large nerves running through the whole length of the leaves.
+Its leaves are broad, large and oval with wavy edges and between five and nine distinct veins running through the length of the leaves.